-Better known as "Old Ironsides," the USS Constitution rides proudly at anchor in her berth at the Charlestown Navy Yard.
+Better known as "Old Ironsides," the USS Constitution usually rides proudly at anchor in her berth at the Charlestown Navy Yard.
+From 2015 through late 2017, however, the ship will be out of the water at Dry Dock 1 (also in the Navy Yard) for repairs, though visitors can still visit the top deck and get a rare view of its hull.
 The oldest commissioned ship in the U.S. fleet is a battlewagon of the old school, of the days of "wooden ships and iron men"—when she and her crew of 200 succeeded at the perilous task of asserting the sovereignty of an improbable new nation.
-Every July 4 and on certain other occasions she's towed out for a turnabout in Boston Harbor, the very place her keel was laid in 1797.
+Every July 4, she's towed out for a turnabout in Boston Harbor, the very place her keel was laid in 1797.

 The nickname "Old Ironsides" was acquired during the War of 1812, when shots from the British warship Guerrière appeared to bounce off her hull.
 Talk of scrapping the ship began as early as 1830, but she was saved by a public campaign sparked by Oliver Wendell Holmes's poem "Old Ironsides."
-She underwent a major restoration in the early 1990s, and only about 8%–10% of her original wood remains in place, including the keel, the heart of the ship.
+She underwent a major restoration in the early 1990s.
 Today she continues, the oldest commissioned warship afloat in the world, to be a part of the U.S. Navy.

-The men and women who look after the Constitution, regular navy personnel, maintain a 24-hour watch.
-Sailors show visitors around the ship, guiding them to her top, or spar, deck, and the gun deck below.
-Another treat when visiting the ship is the spectacular view of Boston across Boston Harbor.
-Take a few minutes to explore the excellent Navy Yard Visitor Center for an overview before boarding.
+The navy personnel who look after the Constitution maintain a 24-hour watch.
 Instead of taking the T, you can get closer to the ship by taking MBTA Bus 93 to Chelsea Street from Haymarket.
 Or you can take the Boston Harbor Cruise water shuttle from Long Wharf to Pier 4.